SPINR High-Performance Controllers

 Certain bone access and bone biopsy procedures involve drilling into hard cortical bone, softer cancellous bone, and/or into intramedullary space.

-The HAPTIX is a multi-use, rechargeable, high-torque electric tool with a novel SensorTech to help clinicians feel the difference between hard bone and soft bone/intramedullary space.
+HAPTIX is a multi-use, rechargeable, high-torque electric tool with sensor to help clinicians feel the difference between hard bone and soft bone/intramedullary space.

-SensorTech is always-on, no extra buttons to press or enable, it senses change in bone density so clinicians can make millisecond decisions based on what they sense.
+The sensor is always-on, no extra buttons to press or enable, and it helps sense changes in bone density so clinicians can make instant decisions based on what they sense.

-To meet these challenges, HAPTIX also feature a novel AutoRatchet that allow users drill with the electric motor or manually ratchet a needle, drill bit, k-wire, or other.
+HAPTIX also includes a novel auto-ratchet that allows users drill with the electric motor or manually ratchet a needle, drill bit, k-wire, or other.

 SHAVR